 In equine assisted psychotherapy, horses serve as metaphors and powerful stand-ins for the people, issues and challenges in the client’s life – or the lives of the couple, family or military unit.
 A highly-trained LEAP team puts the horses’ unique sensitivities to work – their special capacity to read and respond to peoples’ non-verbal signals and cues - helping military clients understand and recognize patterns, build on their personal strengths, and translate emotional insights into life-changing action.

-To learn more, please read linked Eagala and Military Services brochure.
+To learn more, please read linked Eagala and Military Services brochure

 Peaches by Dustin Stacks